paezha/University-AI-Panel/README.md

 [^16]: Writing in 2022, Mr. Hié predicted that the metaverse would be a
     [revolution in higher
     education](https://www.linkedin.com/pulse/metaverse-dedicated-pedagogy-revolution-higher-education-anthony-hi%C3%A9).
-    On February, 2023, Microsoft
+    It did not take long for this prediction to turn sourer than beans in August: on February, 2023, Microsoft
     [disbanded](https://www.theinformation.com/articles/microsoft-kills-its-industrial-metaverse-team-after-4-months)
     its Industrial Metaverse Core Team scantly four months after launching it.
-Meta, the main cheerleader of the eponymous metaverse, [slashed its own metaverse
+Shortly after that, Meta, the main cheerleader of the eponymous metaverse, [slashed its own metaverse
     team](https://www.reuters.com/technology/meta-lay-off-employees-metaverse-silicon-unit-wednesday-2023-10-03/)
     in October, 2023.